mntsx/thoad/README.md

 - **`.tensor → Tensor`**
   The output tensor underlying this controller.
-  **Setter**: Replaces the tensor (after validation), rebuilds the internal computation graph, and invalidates any previously computed gradients.
+  **Setter**: Replaces the tensor (after validation), rebuilds the internal computation graph, and invalidates any previously computed derivatives.

 - **`.compatible → bool`**
   Indicates whether every backward function in the tensor’s subgraph has a supported high-order implementation.
 If **`False`**, some derivatives may fall back or be unavailable.